 The biomass of all the ants around the world is equivalent to the biomass of all human beings around the world.

-The human brain consists of 10,000 million brain cells and an ant brain has 250,00 brain cells.
-40,000 ant brains all together could make up for one human brain.
+The human brain consists of 10,000 million brain cells, and an ant brain has 250,00 brain cells.
+40,000 ant brains altogether could make up for one human brain.

 Ants can form super-colonies that can stretch for miles.
-Ant colonies have their own chemical profiles that helps ants determine if an ant is part of the colony or a stranger.
-An example of a super-colony, where ants sharing the same chemical profile cover a wide area, would be the Argentine ants.
+Ant colonies have their own chemical profiles that help ants determine if an ant is part of the colony or a stranger.
+An example of a super-colony, where ants sharing the same chemical profile covers a wide area, would be the Argentine ants.
 These ants inhabit every continent in the world except Antarctica.